 We produce calibrated Glass Floats for use in density gradient columns within the density range 650-2000 kg/m³ (0.65-2.00 g/ml) at 23°C. Each float has a unique identification number and is calibrated under our ISO 17025 accreditation.
 Floats are supplied with UKAS calibration certificates.
 We can also calibrate customers’ own floats.

-An innacurate density meter compromises quality control.
+An inaccurate density meter gives the wrong answers.
 Our ISO 17025 accreditation covers the calibration of density meters from hand-held to online.

 Density Gradient Columns are used extensively in both industry and research to determine the density of solid samples.
 We have developed a microprocessor-controlled column filler which enables the user to build consistent and accurate columns repeatedly and quickly.